-Tara Bull, Division Manager of Accounts Receiveable at Credit Recovery Associates (CRASS) in Kankakee, IL decides in a strategy meeting with Chief of Accounting, Konrad “Big Bag” Teirant and CEO Mack E. Avelli that a good strategy to increase revenue for the corporation would be to increase the bottom line.
-To achieve that objective, the three senior leaders use their synergetic mindset to implement the new increased production metrics.
+Tara Bull, Division Manager of Accounts Receiveable at Credit Recovery Associates (CRASS) in Kankakee, IL holds a strategy meeting with Chief of Accounting, Konrad “Big Bag” Teirant and Chief Executive Officer Mack E. Avelli.
+Tara thinks CRASS can increase their bottom line by using their synergetic mindset to implement the new increased production metrics.

-Since Ms. Bull is Sybil Kibble’s supervisor, she asks said Lead Collections Representative how her team would best achieve those metrics.
-“My double-down tactic always works,” Sybil advises her superior.
+Ms. Bull is Sybil Kibble’s supervisor.
+She asks her Lead Collections Representative Sybil Kibble how her team would best achieve those metrics.
+“My double-down tactic always works,” Sybil advises her superior as she munches on dog biscuits.
 “By telling our debtors to pay twice as much as they can afford, they will always pay more.”

-Sybil and her team spend the eight hour work day making the calls, even skipping breaks at Sybil’s insistence.
-Dale none too happy, runs in place at his cubicle to kill the stress.
-Mikey does his usual cleaning, making the toilets clean and sparkly and did not bat an eye.
+Sybil and her team spend the eight hour work day making the calls, even skipping breaks at Tara’s insistence.
+Dale none too happy, runs in place at his cubicle to kill the stress, checking his heart rate on his beeping wristwatch.
+Mikey does his usual cleaning, making the toilets clean and sparkly at his own pace.
 However, something does not get done.